 Section 1.
-Officers of the Board shall be chosen at the regular annual meeting of the board, and shall be President and Vice President, all of whom shall be members of the Board.
+Officers of the Board shall be chosen at the annual Regular Meeting held in November and shall consist of the President and Vice President, all of whom shall be members of the Board.
+A majority vote determines the election of officers.
+Newly elected officers serve in that capacity for the following calendar year, running January 1 through December 31.

 Section 2.
-Vacancies in offices shall be filled for the unexpired term at the first regular meeting of the Board after the vacancy occurs.
+Vacancies in offices shall be filled for the unexpired term at the Board's next meeting after the vacancy occurs.

 Section 3.
-The Administrative Librarian shall act as Secretary-Treasurer of the Board, and he/she shall keep a true and accurate account of all proceedings of the meetings; shall issue notices of all meetings; shall have custody of the minutes and other records of the Board; and upon authorization of the President, shall notify the appointing body of any vacancies of the Board.
-Upon consultation with the President, he/she shall prepare the agenda for all meetings.
+The Administrative Librarian shall act as Secretary and Treasurer of the Board, and they shall keep a true and accurate account of all proceedings of the meetings; shall issue notices of all meetings; shall have custody of the minutes and other records of the Board; and upon authorization of the President, shall notify the appointing body of any vacancies of the Board.
+Upon consultation with the President, they shall prepare the agenda for all meetings.
+As Secretary and Treasurer, the Administrative Librarian does not vote in meetings.

 Section 4.
-The President of the Board shall preside at all meetings, appoint all committees, authorize calls for meetings and generally perform the duties of a head official.
+The President of the Board shall preside at all meetings, appoint all committees, and authorize calls for meetings.

 Section 5.
-In the absence of the President, the Vice-President shall exercise the President's functions; and may, upon the request of the President, take over any duties he/she is unable to perform.
+In the absence of the President, the Vice President shall exercise the President's functions and may, upon the request of the President, take over any duties they are unable to perform.
+In the absence of both the President and Vice President, the Administrative Librarian, as Secretary, shall call for and preside over meetings.
+While presiding over meetings, the Administrative Librarian, as Secretary, cannot vote.
+The Administrative Librarian may delegate these responsibilities to a Board member.

 Section 6.
-The Secretary-Treasurer shall have charge of Library income and special library funds: ad valorem taxes, revenue sharing, interests, fines, unconditional gifts, donations and contributions from individuals and corporations; shall sign checks on the account when bills are scheduled for payment, or in the manner prescribed by the Board, and shall report periodically on the state of such funds to the Board.
+The Administrative Librarian, as Treasurer, shall have charge of Library income and special library funds: ad valorem taxes, revenue sharing, interests, fines, unconditional gifts, donations, and contributions from individuals and corporations; shall sign checks on the account when bills are scheduled for payment, or in the manner prescribed by the Board, and shall report on the state of such funds to the Board at every Regular Meeting.